papicella/app-security-snyk-workshop/README.md

 ## Step 7 - Perform a Snyk Test Using Snyk Code

-* To perform a Snyk Code test using the SNYK CLI we simply run "snyk code test" from the same directory we are in based on the last step which is the root folder of our cloned repo
+* To perform a Snyk Code test using the SNYK CLI we simply run "**snyk code test**" from the same directory we are in based on the last step which is the root folder of our cloned repo

 ```bash
 $ snyk code test